tdurouchoux/dsview_vault/topics/Library/SQLModel.md

 type: Library
 ---

-A library for interacting with databases using Python, built on top of SQLAlchemy.
+A library for interacting with SQL databases using Python, built on top of SQLAlchemy.